queue-miscreant/neovimpv/README.md

 |---------------|-----------------------------------------------------
 | `"stay"`      | The playlist "file" will be retained in the buffer and the title of the current file will be drawn in an extmark below.
 | `"paste"`     | The dynamic content is inserted in place of the playlist file.
 All items in the playlist are queued and displayed in the buffer.
 | `"paste_one"` | The plugin behaves in `"paste"` mode when the initial playlist has only one item.
-Otherwise, it behaves in `"paste"` mode.
+Otherwise, it behaves in `"stay"` mode.
 | `"new_one"`   | A single-item playlist will paste the dynamic content in a new split.
 All content is queued and the player is moved to the new buffer.
+Otherwise, it behaves in `"stay"` mode.

 ### `g:mpv_playlist_key`